dstewart-harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/burp-scanner-reference.md

 #### Domain

-Domain of the application instance to scan.
-Example: `https://myapp.io/portal/us`
+Domain of the Burp Scanner

 #### Access Token